 Attorney General Ken Paxtons office sent a letter to the U.S. Environmental Protection Agency (EPA) urging it to suspend, review and reconsider Obama-era EPA regulations that Texas challenged in 12 lawsuits that are still pending against the federal agency.
 The letter was sent Monday in response to a request for comments from EPA Administrator Scott Pruitt.

-Texas Attorney General Ken Paxton announced that earlier this week the Child Exploitation Unit (CEU) of his office arrested 26-year-old Joshua Carl Wulff, of Leander, on four counts of Possession of Child Pornography, a third-degree felony.
-Wulff could face up to 10 years in prison per charge if convicted.
+Texas Attorney General Ken Paxton announced yesterday that the Child Exploitation Unit (CEU) of his office arrested 55-year-old Joe Lawrence Islas, of Round Rock, on three counts of Possession of Child Pornography, a third-degree felony.
+Islas could face up to 10 years in prison per charge if convicted.

 The lawsuit against Judge Mack is an affront to religious liberty and yet another attempt to push religious expression from public life.
 The commissions prayer practice, like Judge Macks courtroom prayer, is completely consistent with our nations history of protecting religious expression.

 Schools are facing the potential loss of federal funding all because local educators are exercising the authority to implement common-sense policies that best protect their students privacy, safety and dignity, Attorney General Paxton said.
 Texas has led the fight to prevent the Department of Education from unilaterally rewriting federal law.
 Title IX permits schools to maintain separate facilities, including bathrooms and locker rooms, and the 4th Circuit should recognize this principle.

 It is vital that governmental entities have the ability to exclude sexually-oriented businesses from property that they own, Attorney General Paxton said.
 The City of Dallas, through its democratically-elected officials, rightfully decided that its convention center and taxpayer monies should not be home to an event where obscenity and criminal activity occurs.